-The department chair meets regularly with the College's Senior Director of Philanthropy to discuss development priorities.
+The department chair meets occasionally with personnel from the College's philanthropy office.
 A philanthropy fund has been established to leverage the initial gift that established the Undergraduate Student Opportunity Fund.

 To further development efforts, the Department needs to do a better job of staying in contact with alumni.